arXiv-research/DevLab-III-1/README.md

 For further development, testing, and advancement of Machine-Learning algorithms, Neural Networks, and Blockchain Technology.

-This is the "testing grounds" for integrating with higher level DSL's, smart-contracts and ML libraries acrossed multiple protocols or environments.
+This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts and ML libraries acrossed multiple protocols or environments.

 The project is for personal research and development, but I will add,....developers are welcome to use, contribute, redistribute, or fork.
 I will try to include documentation and tutorials to help guide developers with how to properly utilize the repository for the best results.